RAI 1.5 ESRGAN Inference (C++)

 The esrgan_cache

 directory contains compiled model artifacts that significantly speed up subsequent runs.
-You can point to this existing cache using the -d
+You can point to this existing cache after it has been created using the

 and -k